-After validation, you obtain:
+After validation, you obtain :

-Figure 7 (Diaoulek-10.png) Selection of entries in a lesson.
+Figure 8 (Diaoulek-10.png) Selection of entries in a lesson.

-The check boxes allow you to select entries in your lesson.
-Some entries are already selected, that was the porpoise of the previous dialog box.
-You can select more entries or unselect some.
-Once you have made your choice, you will click on the "continue" red button.
-Then, a new dialog box will offer you to create a "Prov" lesson or put back the selected entries to the zero state or even to do nothing.
+The check boxes are allowing you to select entries in your lesson.
+Some of these entries are already selected, that was the purpose of the previous dialog window.
+You can select other entries or de-select some.
+Once you have done your choice, you can press the "Continue" button.
+Then a new dialog window will offer to you the possibility to create a "Prov" lesson or still to bring back these entries to the zero state (never studied state), or still to do nothing.

-Creation of a "Prov" lesson is the default action.
-After validation, you will have the following dialog box:
+The creation of a "Prov" lesson is the default choice.
+After validation, you will have the following dialog box :

-On this box, the software gives you the name of your "Prov" lesson.
-Here the name of the lesson is Prov-4191-1.txt, it was created on day 4191 after the first of January 2000 and it was the first created lesson on that day.
-You can also adjust the life span of your lesson (the default is 5 days) and you can add comments on your lesson.
-You can choose any positive number for the life span of your lesson.
-However, if your chosen number is greater or equal to 1001, your lesson will never disappear.
-Otherwise, the lesson disappears after the given number of days.
+In that box, the software will give you the name of your "Prov" lesson.
+Here the name of the lesson is Prov-4774-1.txt, it was created on the 4273rd day after the first of January of the year 2000 and it is the first lesson created that day.
+You can also adjust the life span of your lesson (the default is 5 days) and you can add comments to your lesson.
+You can chose any positive number for the life span of your lesson.
+After that number of days, the lesson will disappear from the list of "Prov" lessons but will still be recoverable for 5 more days.

-Once you have pressed the validate button, you return to a state corresponding to what is shown on Figure 6 because you have not made your choice to register or not register your results.
+Once you have pressed the validate button, you return to a state corresponding to what is shown on Figure 7 because you have not made your choice to register or not your results.
 Again it is proposed to you to select entries in your lesson.
 Obviously you will ignore that choice, excepted on the rare case where you want to make another action, for example to return some entries to the zero state (never studied state).
 After a click on the "yes" or "no" button, the software will resume its normal course according to your choice, the learning of another lesson, the change of studied language, the leaving of the application...